Kathyuxu/882-f25-class-project-team9/README.md

 ## Project Overview
 This project builds a real-time data pipeline integrating MBTA transit data with Bluebikes bike-share data to analyze "last-mile" transportation effectiveness in the Boston area.
 Our goal is to evaluate how well Bluebikes complements MBTA service by examining station proximity, availability patterns, and usage coordination between the two systems.
 Key Question: Is the last mile being served effectively?
+## Phase 1

+## Phase 2 Updates
+Phase 2 migrated all data pipelines to Astronomer Cloud (Airflow), implemented machine learning models for predictive analytics and transit desert identification, and deployed a comprehensive Streamlit dashboard for interactive visualization and real-time monitoring.

 ## Architecture Overview
 ### MBTA Pipeline(EtLT)
 MBTA v3 API → Airflow (every 2 min) → GCS Raw Zone → BigQuery Staging → BigQuery Base Tables → Dashboard